RagnarB83/ash-documentation/docs/workflows-examples.rst

 ###########################################################################################
 Example 6 : Running conformer-sampling, geometry optimizations and High-level single-points
 ###########################################################################################

-This example utilizes the interface to Crest to perform metadynamics-based conformational sampling from a starting geometry at a semi-empirical level of theory.
+This example utilizes the interface to the powerful `crest <https://xtb-docs.readthedocs.io/en/latest/crest.html>`_ program to perform metadynamics-based conformational sampling from a starting geometry at a semi-empirical level of theory (GFN2-xTB).
+From the conformational sampling we get a collection of low-energy conformers for that molecule (based on the GFN1-xTB or GFN2-xTB semi-empirical tightbinding Hamiltonian)
-This is then followed by DFT geometry optimizations for each conformer found by the Crest procedure.
+The conformational sampling is then followed by a DFT geometry optimization for each conformer.
 Finally high-level coupled cluster single-point calculations (here DLPNO-CCSD(T)/CBS extrapolations) are performed for each conformer.

+Such an example can be written in ASH like this:

 .. code-block:: python

     from ash import *
-    from interface_crest import *

-    orcadir='/opt/orca_4.2.1/'
-    crestdir='/opt/crest'
-    numcores=24
+    numcores=4

     #0.
 Starting structure and charge and mult
-    molecule = Fragment(xyzfile="ethanol.xyz")
     charge=0
     mult=1
+    molecule = Fragment(xyzfile="ethanol.xyz", charge=charge, mult=mult)

     #1.
 Calling crest
-    #call_crest(fragment=molecule, xtbmethod='GFN2-xTB', crestdir=crestdir, charge=charge, mult=mult, solvent='H2O', energywindow=6 )
-    call_crest(fragment=molecule, xtbmethod='GFN2-xTB', crestdir=crestdir, charge=charge, mult=mult, numcores=numcores)
+    call_crest(fragment=molecule, xtbmethod='GFN2-xTB', numcores=numcores)

     #2.
 Grab low-lying conformers from crest_conformers.xyz as list of ASH fragments.
     list_conformer_frags, xtb_energies = get_crest_conformers()